Below are descriptions of great places to see

 a Menecletes Insertus Stink Bug, hawks (at least Red-shouldered Hawks) and White-tailed Deer.
 Pictured is part of a

-Sugar Hackberry tree.
+Sugar Hackberry (Celtis laevigata) tree.

 Mason Farm Biological Reserve (of the North Carolina Botanical Garden), Orange County, NC: